kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### §29.801   Ditching.

-\(a\) If certification with ditching provisions is requested, the rotorcraft must meet the requirements of this section and §§29.807(d), 29.1411 and 29.1415.
+\(a\) If certification with ditching provisions is requested, the rotorcraft must meet the requirements of this section and §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.807   Passenger emergency exits.|§29.807]](d), 29.1411 and 29.1415.

 \(b\) Each practicable design measure, compatible with the general characteristics of the rotorcraft, must be taken to minimize the probability that in an emergency landing on water, the behavior of the rotorcraft would cause immediate injury to the occupants or would make it impossible for them to escape.

 \(c\) The probable behavior of the rotorcraft in a water landing must be investigated by model tests or by comparison with rotorcraft of similar configuration for which the ditching characteristics are known.
 Scoops, flaps, projections, and any other factors likely to affect the hydrodynamic characteristics of the rotorcraft must be considered.

-\(d\) It must be shown that, under reasonably probable water conditions, the flotation time and trim of the rotorcraft will allow the occupants to leave the rotorcraft and enter the liferafts required by §29.1415.
+\(d\) It must be shown that, under reasonably probable water conditions, the flotation time and trim of the rotorcraft will allow the occupants to leave the rotorcraft and enter the liferafts required by [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1415   Ditching equipment.|§29.1415]].
 If compliance with this provision is shown by bouyancy and trim computations, appropriate allowances must be made for probable structural damage and leakage.
 If the rotorcraft has fuel tanks (with fuel jettisoning provisions) that can reasonably be expected to withstand a ditching without leakage, the jettisonable volume of fuel may be considered as bouyancy volume.

 \(e\) Unless the effects of the collapse of external doors and windows are accounted for in the investigation of the probable behavior of the rotorcraft in a water landing (as prescribed in paragraphs (c) and (d) of this section), the external doors and windows must be designed to withstand the probable maximum local pressures.